Posted online in September. “Goals for the next 7 weeks.

 .

 Keeping records and studying is important to some and certainly to me.
-Putting in your time for these fish is a great investment of yourself.
+Putting in your time for these fish is a great investment.
 If you’re an angler who wants to catch muskies (or any fish at all) you’re not doing yourself any favors by being lazy and not taking time after your outings to jot a few notes for later re-examining.
-With muskies in particular, there seems to always be more available free science and growing community input in their regard, so that of itself can provide a very interesting study as well… Although for years I have written and shared plenty aspects of my personal fishing journey, for the most part life, schedule and circumstance have kept me comfortably isolated and sorta wired to be a loner, an independent, and one who doesn’t often want to ask or accept help from others.
+With muskies in particular, there always seems to be more available free science and growing community input in their regard, so that can provide a very interesting study as well… Although for years I have written and shared plenty aspects of the personal fishing journey, for the most part life, schedule and circumstance, have kept me comfortably isolated and sorta wired to be a loner.
+An independent who doesn’t often want to ask or accept help from others.
 Fishing started out more than three decades ago as an innocently pure joy but because of my line of work it evolved into a healthy escape away from death and dying, sick and suffering, anger, sadness and grief, hate and racism, suicide, injury, pain, depression, mental illness, drug and alcohol abuses, domestic violence, child and sexual abuses, emergencies, blood and guts on my hands, high stress, long hours, a frustrating health system and management and, some many experiences with total screaming terror, frustration and insanity which I have watched fold many the toughest of tough fuckers to sobbing through their own nightmares.
-One after another each new stress gets next in line to seek my help when they need saving.
+One after another each new stress out there steps next in line to seek my help once they need saving.
 The study and practice of fishing my entire life has been a ying to that yang.
-It is something those who know me, know that I fiercely protect, it is often my saving… So yeah, just like the earlier decade living in Moose Factory & Attawapiskat escaping the mind to study and body to chase those northern river fish, or, a past decade living sometimes half the years away from family in Nunavut, an adventuring nomad for arctic char and scenery, or, the many “Solo Roady” fishing experiences I continue to take, with fishing I rarely ask help from anyone, being that fishing is help enough for me.
+It is something those who know me, know that I fiercely protect, it is often my saving… So yeah, just like the earlier decade living in Moose Factory & Attawapiskat escaping the mind to study and body to chase those northern river fish, or past decade living nearly half of each year away from family while an adventuring nomad for Nunavut char and scenery, or even too, the many “Solo Roady” fishing experiences I continue to take, it is with fishing I rarely ask help from anyone.
 Such a personal pursuit I have had to generate as best possible any new knowledge and insights I can, for bettering satisfying my own angling needs, especially through remote origins and into todays travels.
 And that’s where a journal is a most valuable resource!!!
 You can relive your happiest memories and dine on your own meat and potatoes, while adding the many freely offered spices all other anglers and resources make available.
-With muskies being the example, the past years I have been able to find and adapt on a few patterns, each season helping most in planning.
+With muskies being the example, the past years I have been able to find and adapt on a few patterns.
 Many of the same things some muskie gurus might speak of like moon phase, wind and weather, fronts, barometer and water temperatures, currents, forage, lure selection; basically their findings, when its your own catches examined under some of those microscopes, you can actually learn bit by bit as you dissect your body of work and then tailor your own fishing to that science.
-Anyhow, just a long-winded and wordy way of saying, seek more knowledge for more growth and power by diving deeply into your experience through as many lenses as possible.
-Try to best understand yourself and “your” fishing.
+Anyhow, just a long-winded and wordy way of saying, seek more knowledge for more growth by diving deeply into your experience through as many lenses as possible.
+Try to better understand yourself and “your” fishing.
 To even consider this kind of introspection you really should provide your own body of evidence as the basis to such study.
-Record your fishing life.
+Keep pushing up your rivers and record your fishing life.